 4. Riversdale Retreat

 Don your R.M.
-Williams (did you see the latest metallic gold pair?) and head to Chewton, a country town just outside of Castlemain, to stay at the Riversdale Retreat.
+Williams and head to Chewton, a country town just outside of Castlemain, to stay at the Riversdale Retreat.
 It’s hard to believe this innovative cottage with it’s attention to detail and uncompromised design is an eco-friendly building.
 Inspired by Japanese design, Riversdale Retreat features a beautiful deep tub bathroom, a raised tatami seating area in the lounge and large sliding doors that opens the interior up to the outdoors.
 Watch the sunrise from the comforts of your bed, enjoy a morning hot brew on the deck while watching the roos and snuggle up by the pot-belly fireplace in the evenings.

 Click here to find out more about the Riversdale Retreat.